This box is not visible in the printed version.

 For most operators, the levy is calculated based only on gambling facilities provided to GB customers.

 The statutory levy will then be invoiced on an annual basis, on 1 September, and will be based on the activity from the previous financial year.
-For example an invoice issued on 1 September 2026, would be the levy payable for 2026 to 2027, but would be based on regulatory return data relating to 2025 to 2026 (April 2025 to March 2026).
+For example an invoice issued on 1 September 2026 would be based on regulatory return data relating to April 2025 to March 2026.

-Payment of the statutory levy is a licence requirement, and therefore non-payment, or late payment of the statutory levy could result in operating licence revocation, unless the Gambling Commission is satisfied that this is due to administrative error.
+Payment of the statutory levy is a licence requirement, and therefore non-payment or late payment of the statutory levy could result in operating licence revocation, unless the Gambling Commission is satisfied that this is due to administrative error.

 You must not pay the statutory levy until you have received your invoice(s).
 Invoices will be available for licensees on eServices and payment can be made by GovPay or Bank Transfer.
 If payments for the statutory levy are made via Bank Transfer they must be made into the bank account specified on the statutory levy invoice.
+Statutory levy payments must be paid in full before 1 October for the relevant year, in line with the details on the invoice, and cannot be paid by instalments.

 Payments must: